TimoDir/MyCookBook/Readme.md

 ```

 - `src/components` - Contains reusable components used throughout the app.
+- `src/css` - Contains style for the index.jsx and App.jsx it also contain my reusable variable and font-familly variable.
 - `src/pages` - Contains the main pages of the app.
 - `src/store` - Contains the Redux store and related files.
 - `src/utils` - Contains utility functions used throughout the app.